inf24dw2g34/MovieCritic-API/doc/description.md

   Interactive API docs are available via Swagger UI at `/docs`.

 - **Seeders:**
   The project includes database seeders to populate the database with initial data (such as users, movies, directors, and reviews).
-This makes it easy to test and demonstrate the API with realistic sample data right after setup.

 ## How Does It Work?